ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

 * overall project aims
 * background motivating your research
 * a high-level overview of ethical issues implied by the current state of the problem underlying the work

 ### Related Works

-* the review of relevant existing work (i.e. "literature review")
+* the review of relevant existing work (i.e., the "literature review")
 * the literature review should be a concise, scholarly review of the literature explaining the background to the proposed research
 * the review should provide the context for the aims of the research in relation to existing work on the topic
+* the literature review should place the senior thesis research in the context of the relevant existing work
 * review of ethical discussions referenced in the `Introduction`

 ### Method of Approach

 * describes the infrastructure and tools implemented to serve, test, and support research and conduct experiments
-* enumerates the general processes and code used by the project
+* enumerates the general processes and code used by the project with required technical content that would include, for instance, diagrams and/or code snippets and/or algorithm statements
-* here, where using diagrams or code snippets, elaboration of any included material is _required_
 * addresses the interventions that the research incorporates or develops to address ethical concerns in datasets, software processes, or theoretical approaches

 ### Experiments

 * displays and discusses evaluative metrics and data used as validation strategies the projects
 * clearly defines thresholds for success, and discusses the outcomes of experiments relative to them
+* explores the trade-offs evident in the experimental results, leverage previously defined metrics about, for instance, efficiency and/or effectiveness
+* uses techniques such as statistics and/or data visualizations to highlight the key trends in the experimental results
 * discusses any threats to validity that remain from the original summary of the research or those introduced by any approaches or data used in the these research and implementation process

 ### Conclusion